Thirty8Digital/CultureObject/README.md

-CultureObject v2.0.1
+CultureObject v2.0.0
 ====================

 Welcome
 ---------------------
 CultureObject is an open source WordPress plugin designed to help you put your museum object records on the web.

 How it works
 ---------------------

-* Install it from here (and shortly the WordPress plugin respository)
+* Install it from here (and shortly the WordPress plugin repository)
 * Activate it
 * Point it at your data
 * Run the import